 - Risks to the subjects are minimal, and are reasonable in relation to anticipated benefits

 - Informed consent processes meet federal regulatory and U-M requirements

-Federal regulations and institutional policy require an IRB Full Board Review for applications where the research involves more than minimal risk to human subjects or has been referred to the committee by an expedited reviewer or the Chair.
+Federal regulations and institutional policy require a review by the IRB Full Board for applications where the research involves more than minimal risk to human subjects, does not meet the criteria for one of the categories of expedited review, or has been referred to the committee by an expedited reviewer or the Chair.
 Regardless of risk level, IRB-HSBS may require full board review when the research involves: